Skip to main content

 char()

-The char method creates a CHAR equivalent column with of a given length:
+The char method creates a CHAR equivalent column with a given length:

 dateTime()